laneboysrc/hk310-expansion/expansion-protocol.rst

 As outlined in hk310-info, the pulse that we read from the receiver is jittery and has an occasional glitch.
-These errors are certainly caused by the receiver generating the pulse as we can assume that the digital path over the air is protected by error detection and correction codes.
+These errors are certainly caused by the receiver generating the pulse as we can assume that the digital path over the air is protected by an error detection scheme.

-In the long run it may be worth investigating whether it is possible to alter the receiver (firmware) to generate more precise pulses, or even output raw data (for example via SPI).
+In the long run it may be worth investigating whether it is possible to alter the receiver (firmware) to generate more precise pulses, or even output raw data (for example via SPI, or a UART).
 For now we have to live with the unreliable pulses.

 Sending stick data value in the range of 0x000 to 0x9ff causes unique pulse durations in the output of the receiver.
-Since the lower four bits are unreliable we are able to extract slightly more than 7 bits (0x00. to 0x9f., with 0x00. to 0x7f. being exactly 7 bits).
+Since the lower five bits are unreliable we are able to extract slightly more than 6 bits (0x00 to 0x9e, with 0x00 to 0x7e being exactly 7 bits).

 Another issue of the transmission path is that the various modules involved in sending and receiving data run asynchronously at different frequencies: